nathanlane/industrialpolicyclass/README.md

 The module is composed of four blocks.
 Each block has a theme.
 Main topics are covered in the main two-hour lecture; and the supplementary one-hour class will delve more in-depth into a topic.

-- __Block 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.
+- __Week 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.

-- __Block 2:__ Dynamic externalities and learning-by-doing.
-We'll explore the justifications for industrial development, revisiting the arguments for interventions.
+- __Week 2:__ Dynamic externalities and learning-by-doing.

-- __Block 3:__ The role of trade activity and trade policy as means of industrial development.
-How domestic industrial development interacts with global product markets.
+- __Week 3:__ Network externalities, linkages, and clusters.

-- __Block 4:__ Network externalities, linkages, and clusters.
+- __Week 4:__ The role of trade activity and trade policy as means of industrial development.

 The contents of these blocks may change slightly, as this is a new class.
 So keep an eye on this live syllabus.
 I will announce substantive changes as they arise.